 Jude Treder-Wolff is a writer/performer, singer, storyteller creative arts psychotherapist and Applied Improviser.
-Her new solo storytelling show, developed with coaching by Kevin Allison, is selected for the Speak Up!
-Rise Up! storytelling festival and will be performed on Tuesday Aug.
+Her new solo storytelling show, developed with coaching by Kevin Allison, was selected for the Speak Up!
+Rise Up! storytelling festival and performed on Tuesday Aug.
 15, 9:30 pm at The Connelly Theater 220 E 4th St New York City New York City New York 10009.
-Click here for tickets.
 She has been a featured storyteller on shows all over NYC, including Talk Therapy, Now You're Talking, Take Two Storytelling, the live RISK! show and podcast - "The Help" on the BEHIND THE MASK episode, "be here now" on the TURNING POINTS episode, and "Winter storm" ON THE 2013 Christmas Day episode, Prose of Pie storytelling show in Tarrytown, NY and onstage at The Moth.
 She offers Transformative Storytelling workshops for therapists, educators, health care providers, and a wide range of organizations in New York and around the country, and created a teen storytelling project in Iowa with Tina Bakehouse, Communications and Outreach Director for the Golden Hills Resource Conservation and Development Center.
 Her solo storytelling show Crazytown: my first psychopath was selected for the 2013 Midtown International Theater Festival and the 2012 Chicago and San Francisco Fringe Festivals.
 Crazytown has been performed at The Pit-The Peoples Improv, Actors Theatre Workshop and Broadway Comedy Club in NYC, The Charles B Wang Center at Stonybrook University, The Examined Life Conference at the Carver College of Medicine at The University of Iowa, and The Conservatory NJ.
 In collaboration with composer Wells Hanley she co-wrote the songs that set up each stage of the game in (mostly) TRUE THINGS.
 See videos and find out more at www.judetreder-wolff.com.